Home » Indian Administrative Services

 The Indian Administrative Service (IAS) is governed by a set of rules and regulations that outline the recruitment process, service conditions, code of conduct, and various other aspects of the service.
 These rules and regulations are established and overseen by the Union Public Service Commission (UPSC) and the Ministry of Personnel, Public Grievances, and Pensions, Government of India.

-• Recruitment and Examination Rules: The recruitment process for the IAS is primarily conducted through the Civil Services Examination (CSE) conducted by the UPSC.
+• Recruitment and Examination Rules: The recruitment process for the IAS is conducted through the Civil Services Examination (CSE) conducted by the UPSC and Lateral Entry though this article focuses the CSE mode.
 The eligibility criteria, examination pattern, and selection process are specified in the UPSC’s Civil Services Examination Rules.

 • Service Allocation Rules: After clearing the CSE, candidates are allocated to various services, including the IAS, based on their rank and preference.
-The Ministry of Personnel, Public Grievances, and Pensions determine the rules for service allocation.
+The Ministry of Personnel and Training determine the rules for service allocation for IAS Officers.

 • Cadre Allocation Rules: IAS officers are allocated to a specific cadre, which is a state or group of states.
 The Cadre Allocation Rules define the criteria and process for cadre allocation, including considerations for the officer’s home state and preference.